A unique aspect of the French school system is that all children have access to Maternelle education before Elementary school.

 The Maternelle educational curriculum is divided into five areas:

-- Acting, expressing and understanding through artistic activities
+- act, express yourself, understand through artistic activities

 Education, from PS to GS, is essential for children to succeed in the foundational learning phase and in “élémentaire”, or Elementary school.
 It also aims to develop cross-disciplinary skills including curiosity, the desire to learn, assertiveness, respect for others and independence.